• Skip to main content

 Ferril Lake, Colorado.
 Photo: Heath Alseike

-Situated on the south section of Denver’s City Park near the Denver Museum of Nature & Science, paddle boarding on Ferril Lake with the City Park Pavillion is not a bad way to spend a summer afternoon.
+Situated on the south section of Denver’s City Park near the Denver Museum of Nature & Science, paddle boarding on Ferril Lake with the City Park Pavilion is not a bad way to spend a summer afternoon.
 The Boathouse rents paddle boards for use during the summer.

 Rocky Mountain Lake